Autodesk-Forge/library-javascript-viewer-extensions/README.md

 ## Setup

-The extensions on this sample were writte with ES6 sytanx, so it needs transpiling before it can be used.
+The extensions on this sample were written with ES6 sytanx, so it needs transpiling before it can be used.

 Install [NodeJS](https://nodejs.org).